 When your emotions get stirred up, listen to your inner self talk.
 Train yourself to notice what is going on between your ears when you get riled up.
 If you hear yourself saying, 'I should, he should', that is the voice of authority, control and judgement talking.
 Is that 'should' really the only way, or are there other possibilities?

 If it happens too fast, wait until you calm down.
 Do your best to excavate.
 Talk to a therapist or trusted friend if needed.

 Do you repress and suppress your upset?
 Use this anger management help so you can honor and give voice to your feelings in a healthier way.
 Do you ignore powerful emotions with sex, drugs or shopping?
 Releasing and healing suppressed anger is just as important for health and happiness as knowing how to deal with explosive anger.

 Observe yourself from a space of judgment-free awareness.

 Anger is a messenger that tells you something is wrong.
 Use your awareness to listen for the message.
 The problem is never the feeling of anger.
 It is how you express it that is either cleansing and healing or destructive and dis-empowering.

-Keep the above steps in mind as you move forward with the following anger management help techniques for tips about how to deal with anger.
+Keep the above steps in mind as you continue reading anger management techniques that can help you deal with anger in the moment and for the long-term.
 Revisit them as needed.
 Use your awareness to discover which of the techniques work best for you.